-If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will expand by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will expand by 13 percent by 2028.

-There are a couple of reasons why these careers are expanding so quickly.
-One is homeowners using government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
-In conclusion, there’s the red-hot real estate market and a home shortage that’s driven an increase in new construction residences.
+There are a couple of reasons why these careers are expanding so rapidly.
+One is homeowners tapping into government incentives to get more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+In conclusion, there’s the red-hot real estate market and a property shortage that’s driven a bump in new construction houses.

-One of the top needed careers is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the most needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to earn.

-A HVAC technician is someone who fixes, installs and maintains heating and cooling units.
+An HVAC technician is someone who services, installs and maintains heating and cooling equipment.
 Most work with both homeowners and business owners.
 And, most important, you’ll be skilled in:

 - Air conditioners